A guide to how shariah-compliant mortgages work

 With shared ownership schemes, the value is based on the current market rate — which could be significantly higher than when they first entered into the agreement.
 This is a huge bonus for the buyer given how fast house prices have risen over the past decade.

 Landlords can also benefit

-Landlords can also benefit from sharia-compliant home finance products, with some providers offering buy-to-let purchase plan (BTLPP).
-The BTLPP is similar to a home purchase plan offering an ethical alternative to a conventional buy-to-let mortgage.
+Landlords can also benefit from Shariah-compliant home finance products, with some providers offering Buy-to-Let purchase plan (BTLPP).
+The BTLPP is similar to a home purchase plan offering an ethical alternative to a conventional Buy-to-Let mortgage.